benspaulding/django-gcframe/README.rst

 Internet Explorer, and conditionally enables a compatibility mode when GCF is not activated.

+This package requires Python 2.6 or newer and Django 1.3 or later.

 Refer to the documentation_ for further information.

 .. _documentation: http://readthedocs.org/docs/django-gcframe/